raphaelbernhart/vue3-ts-boilerplate/README.md

-# vue3-ts-boilerplate
+# Vue3 Typescript Boilerplate
-A boilerplate for vue3 typescript.
+A boilerplate for Vue3 Webapp with Typescript, ESlint and TailwindCSS.